CHAPTER 4: KINGDOM OF GOD PARABLES

 Answers given in passages:

-The seed are people who are in the Kingdom of God.
+The seed is people who are in the Kingdom of God.

 By believing we are in good soil, which has its symbol beginnings in Psalm 1.